WALPOLE HISTORY BOOKS and HISTORICAL ITEMS FOR SALE

 For more details click on this link

 Walpole ’76 – Guy Bemis, Chairman, Walpole Bicentennial Commission, Walpole, NH, Barbara Fraundfelder (editor) 1976, 64 pages, hardcover (about 8 1/4 by 11 3/8 inches).
-Loaded with photographs, a look at Walpole’s “past, present, and future” as the nation celebrated its 200th birthday — $15 Walpole at the Millennium: A Collection of Comments on the Future and Reminiscences of the Past – Judson Gooding and Barbara Fraunfelder (editors), published by the Walpole Historical Society, 2001, 89 pages — $12.50 – OUT OF STOCK
+Loaded with photographs, a look at Walpole’s “past, present, and future” as the nation celebrated its 200th birthday — $15 Walpole at the Millennium: A Collection of Comments on the Future and Reminiscences of the Past – Judson Gooding and Barbara Fraunfelder (editors), published by the Walpole Historical Society, 2001, 89 pages — $20.00

 walfs-5

 Doctor on Two Wheels: William Tatem – James Yanizyn, The Amy Press, Walpole, NH, 2001, 127 pages, softcover.
 “The story of a country doctor who brought the miracle of life to families of the Connecticut River.”
-Dr. Tatem served Walpole for ages – Out of Stock
+Dr. Tatem served Walpole for ages – $30 – order number 65627

 POSTCARDS